carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 About activities hosted or promoted by the Instructor Development Committee.

 ### Instructor Trainers
-About Instructor Trainers (the community of people who teach Instructor Training) or having Instructor Trainers as a primary audience.
+For blog posts about Instructor Trainers (the community of people who teach Instructor Training) or having Instructor Trainers as a primary audience.

+### Instructor Trainers Leadership Committee
+For blog posts about the Instructor Trainers Leadership Committee (ITLC), a committee that provides governance and development support of Instructor Trainers, and makes decisions on behalf of that community that affect the Instructor Training program and related policies.

 ### Instructors
-About Instructors (the community of people who teach Software Carpentry, Data Carpentry, or Library Carpentry workshops) or having Instructors as a primary audience.
+For blog posts about Instructors (the community of people who teach Software Carpentry, Data Carpentry, or Library Carpentry workshops) or having Instructors as a primary audience.

 ### Internationalisation
-Posts highlighting translation and internationalisation efforts in The Carpentries.
+For blog posts highlighting translation and internationalisation efforts in The Carpentries.

 ### Japan
 For blog posts related to Carpentries' work in Japan.